-(4) Consequence of Noncompliance.
+(5) Consequence of Noncompliance.

 Any brief not in compliance with this subsection may be stricken, with or without further notice, in the sole discretion of the court.
+A material misrepresentation in the certificate of compliance may result in striking the document and sanctions against the person signing the document.
 The opposing party shall not file a motion to strike based on alleged noncompliance with this subsection.